United States invasion of Afghanistan: Fall of Kabul

-On November 12, the US tracked and killed al-Qaeda's number three, Mohammed Atef, with an air strike in Kabul.
+On 12 November, the US tracked and killed al-Qaeda's number three, Muhammad Atif, with an air strike in Kabul.
 That day the Taliban abandoned Kabul and decided to regroup in Jalalabad and Kandahar.
-Taliban forces evacuated by the end of November 13, and Northern Alliance forces (supported by ODA 555) arrived took control of the city the following afternoon.
-During their retreat, the Taliban took the Shelter Now prisoners with them, but abandoned them in a prison in Ghazni on November 13.
+Taliban forces evacuated by the end of 13 November, and Northern Alliance forces (supported by ODA 555) arrived took control of the city the following afternoon.
+During their retreat, the Taliban took the Shelter Now prisoners with them, but abandoned them in a prison in Ghazni on 13 November.
 Anti-Taliban Afghans freed the prisoners, who had found a satellite phone and used it to call the American embassy in Pakistan.
-SEAL Team Six used Chinook helicopters to extract the prisoners from Ghazni on the night of November 14 and take them to Pakistan.
+SEAL Team Six used Chinook helicopters to extract the prisoners from Ghazni on the night of 14 November and take them to Pakistan.

 The fall of Kabul started a cascading collapse of Taliban positions.
 Within 24 hours, all Afghan provinces along the Iranian border had fallen, including Herat.
-Local Pashtun commanders and warlords had took over throughout northeastern Afghanistan, including Jalalabad; Taliban holdouts in the north fell back to the city of Kunduz, while others retreated to their heartland in southeastern Afghanistan, around Kandahar.
+Local Pashtun commanders and warlords had taken over throughout northeastern Afghanistan, including Jalalabad; Taliban holdouts in the north fell back to the city of Kunduz, while others retreated to their heartland in southeastern Afghanistan, around Kandahar.

 In the midst of the retreat, Delta Force conducted a high-altitude, low-opening (HALO) jump northeast of Kandahar to call in airstrikes on targets retreating from Kabul, the first combat HALO jump conducted at night by the United States since the Vietnam War.
-By November 13, al-Qaeda and Taliban forces—possibly including bin Laden—were concentrating in Tora Bora, 50 km southwest of Jalalabad.
+By 13 November, al-Qaeda and Taliban forces—possibly including bin Laden—were concentrating in Tora Bora, 50 km southwest of Jalalabad.
 Nearly 2,000 al-Qaeda and Taliban fighters fortified themselves within bunkers and caves.
-On November 16 the US began bombing the mountain redoubt.
+On 16 November, the US began bombing the mountain redoubt.
 Around the same time, CIA and Special Forces operatives worked in the area, enlisting local warlords and planning an attack.